 Interestingly, she and Dr. Strauss developed a program of art therapy, where the children worked on various projects at a small school.
 Many years later, someone inquired of Dr. Strauss about Caryll’s success with these children, when all others failed.
 He responded, “She loved them back to life.”
 Caryll’s activities in this field also extended to adults in asylums, many of whom were able to return to normal life in society.

 Final Years and Legacy

 Around 1949, Caryll received a diagnosis of breast cancer, which an operation mostly removed.
 After her operation, she decided that life was too precious and she must live with less stress.
-She purchased some land in the countryside, on which she built a studio cottage and called it Woodpeckers.
-She still loved to carve wood: “There is no work on earth, which in my mind is more soothing and healing than carving wood.”
+She purchased some land in the countryside and built a studio cottage, calling it Woodpeckers.
+There, she wished to devote herself to woodcarving: “There is no work on earth, which in my mind is more soothing and healing than carving wood.”